nikmerlock97/ts-pipes/README.md

 # Svelte Pipes

-### Pipe transformation functions inspired by Angular Pipes
+### Pipe transformation utility functions for Svelte/Sapper inspired by Angular Pipes and ngx-pipes

 This repo contains a bare-bones example of how to create a library using Rollup and TypeScript, including importing a module from `node_modules` and converting it from CommonJS.